Skip to content

 • Cold therapy or anti-inflammatory medication: For pain relief in acute irritation.

-• Weight reduction (for overweight people): Reduces the mechanical load on the forefoot.
+• Weight reduction (if overweight): Reduces mechanical load on the forefoot.

-• Activity modification: Temporarily avoid strenuous activities such as prolonged walking on hard surfaces or jogging to prevent overloading.
+• Activity modification: Temporarily avoiding strenuous activities such as long walks on hard surfaces or jogging to prevent overload.

-• Manual therapy / mobilization: To improve the mobility of the ankles and reduce blockages.
+• Manual therapy / mobilization: To improve joint mobility and reduce blockages.

-• Taping / Kinesiotape: Supports the foot statics, provides targeted relief for the forefoot and can relieve pain in the short term.
+• Taping / kinesiotape: Supports foot statics, relieves the forefoot selectively and can provide short-term pain relief.

-• Barefoot training: Promotes the muscles of the foot and improves foot awareness.
+• Barefoot training: Strengthens foot muscles and improves foot perception.

-• Foot exercises for splayfoot: For metatarsalgia, foot exercises to strengthen the foot muscles are helpful in order to support the transverse arch with strong muscles.
+• Foot exercises for splay foot: Foot exercises to strengthen foot muscles are helpful in metatarsalgia to support the transverse arch with stronger musculature.

-• Electrotherapy / ultrasound: To relieve pain and promote blood circulation.
+• Electrotherapy / ultrasound: For pain relief and to promote circulation.

-• Shock wave therapy: Used in some cases to treat chronic pain, e.g. persistent plantar fasciitis or tendon insertion irritation in the forefoot area.
+• Shockwave therapy: Used in some cases for chronic pain, e.g., stubborn plantar fasciitis or tendon insertion irritations in the forefoot.

-• Cortisone injections: For severe inflammation in the foot (e.g. Morton's neuroma).
+• Cortisone injections: For severe inflammation in the foot (e.g., Morton neuroma).

-• Orthopaedic adjustments to footwear: In the case of metatarsalgia, butterfly rollers or general rolling aids on the shoe are an option to reduce pain in the forefoot.
+• Orthopedic modifications to footwear: For metatarsalgia, rocker soles or roll-off aids on the shoe are an option to reduce forefoot pain.

-• Metatarsalgia surgery: For structural problems if conservative measures are not sufficient or effective.
-Metatarsalgia surgery should therefore be at the end of the treatment process.
+• Metatarsalgia surgery: For structural problems when conservative measures are insufficient or not effective.
+Surgery should be considered at the end of the treatment pathway.

-kybun mode of action - What helps with forefoot pain
+kybun mode of action — what helps for forefoot pain

-Kybun products aim to eliminate the harmful effects of hard, flat floors and immobile, supportive shoes and actively tackle the lack of exercise and sedentary lifestyle.
-The elastic, springy properties of kybun products relieve pressure on the feet on the one hand and activate them on the other.
-The relief ensures that the pain in the ball of the foot is reduced as a first step.
-Activation is intended to tackle the causes of metatarsalgia pain so that the complaints become a thing of the past in the long term.
-This makes kybun shoes ideal for pain in the forefoot, as they help to treat metatarsalgia through the following modes of action:
+kybun products aim to eliminate the harmful effects of hard, flat floors and rigid, supportive shoes and to actively address lack of exercise and sedentary lifestyles.
+Due to the elastic-springy properties of kybun products, the feet are both relieved and activated.
+The relief ensures that pain in the ball of the foot is reduced in an initial phase.
+Through activation, the causes of metatarsalgia pain are addressed so that symptoms are reduced in the long term.
+Thus kybun shoes are well suited for forefoot pain because they help in metatarsalgia treatment through the following mechanisms:

 • Optimized pressure distribution

-People with pain in the ball of the foot often complain of pressure points when walking and standing.
-Particularly on hard surfaces or in shoes with stiff soles, the discomfort in the forefoot increases.
-Metatarsalgia pain is also exacerbated when rolling over the forefoot, as the pressure on the sensitive joint heads increases.
+People with pain in the ball of the foot often complain about focal pressure points when walking and standing.
+The complaints worsen particularly on hard surfaces or in shoes with stiff soles.
+Metatarsalgia pain is aggravated during roll-off over the forefoot because pressure on the sensitive metatarsal heads and passing nerves increases.

-When wearing kybun shoes, the entire sole of the foot is encased in an elastic, springy material.
-The feet sink gently into the flexible sole, which leads to an even distribution of pressure.
-This significantly reduces localized pressure peaks in the forefoot area - especially on the sensitive metatarsal heads and the nerves that run along them.
-The result is noticeable and immediate relief, which leads to rapid relief of pain in the ball of the foot.
+When wearing kybun shoes, the entire sole of the foot is enveloped by an elastic-springy material.
+The feet gently sink into the flexible sole, leading to even pressure distribution.
+Local pressure peaks in the forefoot area — especially on the sensitive metatarsal heads and the nerves — are significantly reduced.
+The result is an immediate and perceptible relief that quickly alleviates ball-of-foot pain.

 with kybun